Disthene/CentralLinuxBackup/README.md

 ```
 python3 -m pip install python-crontab
 ```
 A svc account on central server and same account on each machine.
-Better use a LDAP account with rights.
+Better use a LDAP account with ssh rights.

 ## Installing